 The offline controller has a 1.8” touch screen dedicated to giving you complete control of the machine in offline mode.

-The easily accessible emergency stop button and the acrylic enclosure (only on two sides) to contain debris provides better safety.
+The easily accessible emergency stop button and the acrylic enclosure (only on two sides) to contain debris provide better safety.

 The controller of the Genmitsu runs on GRBL 1.1.
 If you don't prefer GRBL, Sainsmart also offers a version of the PROVer with Mach3 Software as well- Sainsmart Genmitsu 3018-PROVer Mach3 Kit.